ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 - `balance_by_transparent_addr` is the sum of all `utxo_by_transparent_addr_loc`s
   that are still in `utxo_by_outpoint`.
 It is cached to improve performance for addresses with large UTXO sets.
-It also stores the `TransparentAddrLoc` for each address, which allows for efficient lookups.
+It also stores the `AddressLocation` for each address, which allows for efficient lookups.

 - `utxo_by_transparent_addr_loc` stores unspent transparent output locations by address.